 Finding New Purposes for Established or Abandoned Therapeutics

-It's a wonder new medications are ever developed at all.
+It's a wonder new medication are ever developed at all.
 Taking a new drug from promising molecule to marketable product can cost upwards of a billion dollars and take a decade or more to move from clinical trials to approval.
 Oh, and the overall failure rate hovers near 95%.

 Not surprisingly, the drug industry has become interested in repurposing drugs, which involves testing a medication for a therapeutic use different from its original intended use.
 These can be drugs already on the market, or those that didn’t pan out for their original intended use.